syedakmall/syedakmall/README.md

 - 👋 Hi, I’m @syedakmall
 - interested in mobile and backend development
-- learning flutter and backend frameworks
+- learning flutter and nestjs